opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.tpp.md

 The data provider is the Office for National Statistics (ONS).
 This table is updated approximately weekly in OpenSAFELY.

-This table includes the underlying cause of death and up to 15 medical conditions mentioned on the death certificate.
+This table includes the underlying cause of death , place of death and up to 15 medical conditions mentioned on the death certificate.
 These codes (`cause_of_death_01` to `cause_of_death_15`) are not ordered meaningfully.

 More information about this table can be found in following documents provided by the ONS: